Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 ## RTS Lite with no year number

 Remember what I said about 2014-2021 carts being the only carts (by r4isdhc.com) to use YSMenu.
 Well, that's not 100% true.
-This cart will use YSMenu too, but not the same version of YSMenu the timebomb carts use.
+This cart will use YSMenu too!

 !> This section does **not** include the RTS Lite "New" carts, see the previous section on how to set those carts up.